- LAST REVIEWED: 06 February 2017

 Uses the term “countermeasures” to include both reprisals and retorsion and considers the countermeasures to be sanctions.
 He poses a question: can there be a true system of sanctions based on the resort to nonarmed countermeasures in interstate decentralized society?
 His answer is “no,” because of the unilateral character, the self-judging, etc.

 O’Connell, Mary Ellen.
 The Power and Purpose of International Law: Insights from the Theory and Practice of Enforcement.
-Oxford and New York: Oxford University Press, 2008.
+Oxford: Oxford University Press, 2008.

 O’Connell advocates the “power” (i.e., the ultimate legal authority) of international law and its reality and relevance, focusing on the role and availability of “sanctions” (including countermeasures, as peaceful “sanctions,” unilateral or collective) in international law.
 She revisits the legal literature and the international practice and legal rules.